5s Examples: Real Factory Transformations

 Ask your Team Leader to communicate to the Operators coming in what has happened.
 Tell them that you will post some visual information in the area tomorrow latest.
 Ensure that the Team Leader has a way of communicating to the 3rd shift.

 Doing the 3s blitz only gets you so far - a baseline condition.
-The next step (the 4th S) is to agree a practical 5s checksheet, to maintain the condition.
+The next step (the 4th S) is to agree a practical 5s checklist, to maintain the condition.
 Create a basic handwritten 5s checksheet that can be put in place asap to maintain the standard.
 Handwritten is ok for the moment.

 Watch our video below to find out more and see real examples or download your 5s Checksheet (with example) here